 “The Eagles arrived about 2:30–guitarist Bernie Leadon said they were set to play at 3 p.m. (they came on about 3:45 p.m. and played a fine set which included all their big songs).
 Asked what they planned to do after their set, Leadon replied, ‘Go home.'”
 2

 Setlists.fm states that Randy sang “Take It To The Limit” at the festival.
 Since none of the contemporary newspaper reviews list the songs that were played, there’s no way to verify this information and Setlists.fm is a far from reliable source.
 However, according to the Los Angeles Times review of the Sunshine Festival in Anaheim on September 28th, Randy sang the song at that show, so it’s possible he sang it at this one as well.
 If this is true, these September shows may mark the first live performances of “Take It To the Limit.”
 3 These September shows are also notable for being the last to feature the original four members of the Eagles.
 After a four-month hiatus, the band will reemerge in January 1976 for a tour of Australia and Japan, with Bernie Leadon’s replacement, Joe Walsh, in tow.

-Cincinnati Enquirer, September 23, 1975 (This review was written by grumpy Cincinnati music critic, Cliff Radel, who disliked all of the acts who performed at the festival, except Kenny Rankin.)
+The Cincinnati Enquirer review was written by grumpy Cincinnati music critic, Cliff Radel, who disliked all of the acts who performed at the festival except Kenny Rankin.

 1According to the Cleveland Scene, the Eagles were scheduled to perform at another music festival the day before MRMF.
 The Indian Summer Music Festival was supposed to be a big end-of-summer-wingding on Dragway 42 in Salem, OH, outside of Cleveland, featuring the Eagles, Pure Prairie League, Average White Band, and Ike & Tina Turner.
 But the event was announced, then cancelled, all within the space of 10 days.